-Use of the Google Bookmarks “g” button from Google
+Use of Google Bookmarks “g” button from Google

-When a user calls up a web page of this offer that contains such a button, the browser establishes a direct connection with Google’s servers.
-The content of the “g″ button is transmitted by Google directly to his browser and integrated by it into the website. the provider therefore has no influence on the scope of the data that Google collects with the button.
+If a user calls up a website of this offer that contains such a button, the browser establishes a direct connection with the Google servers.
+The content of the “g” button is sent directly to your browser by Google, which integrates it into the website. the provider therefore has no influence on the amount of data that Google collects with the button.
 According to Google, no personal data is collected without a click on the button.
-Only for logged-in members, such data, including the IP address, are collected and processed.
+Such data, including the IP address, is only collected and processed for logged-in members.

-The purpose and scope of the data collection and the further processing and use of the data by Google, as well as your rights in this regard and setting options for protecting your privacy, can be found by users in Google’s privacy notices on the “g″ button: https://policies.google.com/privacy ?gl=DE&hl=de
+The purpose and scope of the data collection and the further processing and use of the data by Google as well as your rights in this regard and setting options for protecting your privacy can be found in Google’s data protection information for the “g” button: https://policies.google.com/privacy ?gl=DE&hl=de

 Use of the Twitter buttons

 This offer uses the buttons of the Twitter service.
-These buttons are offered by Twitter Inc, 795 Folsom St, Suite 600, San Francisco, CA 94107, USA.
-They are recognizable by terms such as “Twitter” or “Follow”, combined with a stylized blue bird.
-With the help of the buttons, it is possible to share a post or page of this offer on Twitter or to follow the provider on Twitter.
+These buttons are offered by Twitter Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA.
+They can be recognized by terms such as “Twitter” or “Follow” combined with a stylized blue bird.
+With the help of the buttons it is possible to share a contribution or page of this offer on Twitter or to follow the provider on Twitter.

-When a user calls up a web page of this website that contains such a button, his browser establishes a direct connection with the servers of Twitter.
-The content of the Twitter button is transmitted by Twitter directly to the user’s browser.
-The provider therefore has no influence on the scope of the data that Twitter collects with the help of this plugin and informs the users according to its state of knowledge.
-According to this, only the IP address of the user the URL of the respective website is transmitted when the button is referred to, but not used for purposes other than the display of the button.
+When a user calls up a website on this website that contains such a button, their browser establishes a direct connection to the Twitter servers.
+The content of the Twitter button is transmitted directly from Twitter to the user’s browser.
+The provider therefore has no influence on the scope of the data that Twitter collects with the help of this plugin and informs the users according to their level of knowledge.
+According to this, only the IP address of the user and the URL of the respective website are transmitted when the button is accessed, but not used for purposes other than displaying the button.

 Use of the Xing share button